alldayiwonder/bigdata_notes/mapreduce_hadoop.md

 MapReduce is a method of processing large amounts of data for Big Data applications.
 A very popular implementation of MapReduce is found within Hadoop.
 So, a distribution like Hadoop can be used in supplement with relational databases like MySQL and Oracle for Big Data applications (e.g. transactional analysis).
 A relation can be stored as a file in a distributed file system (DFS) and used within a process such as MapReduce.

+HDFS and MapReduce makes sense when data is very large and relatively static in the sense that it is not updated often.

 ### MapReduce
 * Created by Google to solve the problem of how to index and gain meaning from the volume and variety of digital information on the web
 * The original purpose of MapReduce was to compute very large matrix-vector multiplications, which was needed for Google's [PageRank](http://en.wikipedia.org/wiki/PageRank)